MasterOfBinary/devtools/README.md

 * `make`
 * `wget`

 Devtools **will not** run anything that requires superuser privileges, so these need to be setup first.
-Make sure zsh is your default shell (but there's no need to run the first start because the zshrc will be overwritten by devtools.
+Make sure `zsh` is your default shell (check your OS documentation), but there's no need to run the first start because the zshrc will be overwritten by devtools.

 Instructions are available below for [Ubuntu](#ubuntu).